Novelty Monorails - Phantasialand

 photos by Peter Bosbach

 Peter Bosbach, TMS member from Wuppertal, tells us that in the 1970s there was discussion of extending the monorail to the main rail station, around 5-6 km from the park.
 Those plans were canceled.
+The monorail was dismantled in the winter of 2008.

 / back to the Novelty Monorails index